iproute-net/salt_eos_automation/docs/grains.md

+Salt comes with an interface to derive information about the underlying system.
+This is called the [grains] (https://docs.saltproject.io/en/latest/topics/grains/index.html) interface, because it presents salt with grains of information.
+Grains are collected by salt from the minions for the operating system, domain name, IP address, kernel, OS type, memory, and many other system properties.

 Salt [grains](https://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.grains.html) are meta data about a salt minion in which you can use to etheir render configs or target devices based off things like different operating systems or ethernet nics.

 ## showing grains.